The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 not set

-Depending on form template:
+Depending on the form template:

 • default: 300px